Welcome to Year 4

-Year 4 Chad: Miss Latham & Mrs Taherian
+Year 4 Vale: Miss Grosvenor & Mrs Wain

 In Year 4, your child will take part in daily ‘Whole Class Reading.’
-During this, a wide variety of text extracts and whole texts will be read, with a different focus each day, such as prediction or inference.
+During this, a wide variety of text extracts and whole texts will be read, with a different focus each day, such as prediction, retrieval and inference.

 We cannot emphasise enough the importance of reading.
 Research shows that children who read well, write well.
 Please ensure that your children read every evening.

 This term, Year 4 will be studying the Anglo-Saxons.
-Children will have the opportunity to develop their independent learning through a research project on this topic, they will be learning about how they invaded and settled in England, how places got their names, the Anglo-Saxon gods and their way of life.
+They will be learning about how they invaded and settled in England, how places got their names, the Anglo-Saxon gods and their way of life.

 Our science study this term will be states of matter.
 During this unit, the children will be observing how some materials change state when they are heated or cooled.
 We will also study the processes of evaporation and condensation and how these processes are relevant to our everyday lives.